A Core Alternative

 - Blackstone Strategic Alliance Advisors L.L.C. (“BSAA”), an affiliate of BAIA, manages the Strategic Alliance Funds (the “SAF Funds”) that provide seed capital to emerging alternative asset managers (the “SAF Managers”) in exchange for a revenue share arrangement.
 Seiga Asset Management Limited, a SAF Manager, is a sub‐adviser to the Fund.
 The revenue generated for BSAA related to the Fund’s investment with a SAF Manager is rebated to the Fund.
 The Fund will not otherwise participate in any of the economic arrangements between the SAF Funds and any SAF Manager with which the Fund invests.

 - Blackstone Strategic Capital Advisors L.L.C. (“BSCA”), an affiliate of BAIA, manages certain funds (the “BSCA Funds”) that acquire equity interests in established alternative asset managers (the “Strategic Capital Managers”).
 One of the Strategic Capital Managers in which the BSCA Funds have a minority interest is Magnetar Capital Partners L.P., a control affiliate of Magnetar Asset Management LLC, a sub‐adviser for the Fund.
+The revenue generated for BSCA related to the Fund’s investment with a Strategic Capital Manager is rebated to the Fund.
 The Fund will not participate in any of the economic arrangements between the BSCA Funds and any Strategic Capital Manager with which the Fund invests.

 - Blackstone Real Estate Special Situations Advisors L.L.C. (“BRESSA”), an affiliate of BAIA and an indirect wholly-owned subsidiary of Blackstone Inc., serves as a Sub-Advisor Sub-Adviser.
 BRESSA invests primarily in liquid, commercial and residential real estate-related debt instruments.